Titou360/Titou360/README.md

 ### Hi there 👋

 My name's Clément.
-🔭 I’m currently working on Inegrator Web formation with OpenClassRooms (from march 2023 to december 2023) 🌱 I’m currently learning HTML 5 / CSS 3 / JS
+🔭 I’m currently working on Integrator Web formation with OpenClassRooms (from march 2023 to december 2023) 🌱 I’m currently learning HTML 5 / CSS 3 / JS

 I'am from Bordeaux 🇫🇷